biobricks-ai/chemharmony/README.md

 ```
 The primary tables in this project are substances, properties and activites.

-Each activity assigns a 0 or a 1 to a given substance and property:
+Currently, each activity assigns a 0 or a 1 to a given substance and property:

 `activity` ~ `substance` + `property`

+The 0 or 1 is chosen to indicate whether a given chemical is 'positive' or 'negative' for a given property.
+The meaning of positive or negative can vary by property.
+In case of chemical classifications like acute oral toxicity, positive (or 1) means that the chemical is an acute oral hazard and negative (or 0) means that it is not.
+For numeric properties like LD50 or binding affinity we often choose for positive to mean a chemical hs a value below the median and negative to mean it is above the median.
+Future versions of this repository will store the raw value of the activity.

 # Other
 There are a few other more experimental tables right now.